triton-inference-server/dali_backend/docs/examples/video_decode_remap/README.md

 ## GPU-accelerated video processing

-In most data processing libraries (image or video, like PIL, OpenCV etc...), data decoding is fused with data loading.
+In most data processing libraries (image or video, like PIL, OpenCV etc...), data decoding is coupled with data loading.
 For example, whenever `cv2.imread()` or `PIL.Image.open()` is used, the decoding happens automatically under the hood.
 On the other hand, in DALI user explicitly calls decoding step, gaining greater control over the process, for example to accelerate this operation using GPU.